 Kraft Pulp Mills

-[NOTE: Administrative Order DEQ 50 repealed previous OAR 340-025-0155 through 340-025-0195 (consisting of SA 38, filed 4-4-69).]

 340-234-0200

 Statement of Policy and Applicability

 (1) Policy.
 Recent technological developments have enhanced the degree of malodorous emission control possible for the kraft pulping process.
-While recognizing that complete malodorous and particulate emission control is not presently possible, consistent with the meteorological and geographical conditions in Oregon, it is hereby declared to be the policy of the Department to:
+While recognizing that complete malodorous and particulate emission control is not presently possible, consistent with the meteorological and geographical conditions in Oregon, it is hereby declared to be the policy of DEQ to:

 (a) Require, in accordance with a specific program and time table for all sources at each operating mill, the highest and best practicable treatment and control of atmospheric emissions from kraft mills through the utilization of technically feasible equipment, devices, and procedures.
 Consideration will be given to the economic life of equipment, which when installed, complied with the highest and best practicable treatment requirement.